arrianj/arrianish/README.md

 10
 ```

 Comparison operators, logical operators, and booleans are supported in arrianish.
-Boolean values for true and false are set to the values 1, and 0, respectfully.
+Boolean values for true and false are set to the values 1 and 0, respectively.

 ```
 $ arrianish > true